joaopaulomoraes/whiskey-and-regex/README.md

 /whisk.y/
 ```

-With its traditional combination of rye [whiskey](#dot), sweet vermouth, and bitters, the Manhattan is an icon in the [whiskey](#dot) world.
+With its traditional combination of rye [whiskey](#dot), sweet vermouth, and bitters, the Manhattan is an icon in the [whisk*y](#dot) world.
 It is to [whiskey](#dot) what the martini is to gin and the base for countless cocktails.
-You can make it with bourbon, Canadian whisky, or any other style, and it's a splendid recipe to use when trying out any new-to-you brand of [whiskey](#dot).
+You can make it with bourbon, Canadian whisky, or any other style, and it's a splendid recipe to use when trying out any new-to-you brand of [whisk.y](#dot).

 #### Time to relax